 2) The kind that must be included verbatim in the text.

-An example of type 2 – “I returned to the deep, dark woods where I had first saw it.”
+An example of type 2 – “I returned to the deep, dark woods where I first saw it.”
 These prompts are supposed to help creative writers that haven’t heard from their muse recently.
 While it might inspire someone suffering from a lapse in imagination, many students complain about having no connection to what the prompt describes.
 After all, they will not all destined to be fiction writers.

 One option to avoid these dilemmas is to let the students come up with their own ideas for writing.
 If students do not read a lot, this will pose some difficulty.
 Spend a few days, reading a wide selection of excerpts and have students record the types of writing which they like best.
 This list can be used to start their own list of personal writing ideas.
 A part of a day each week may be spent in simply brainstorming ideas that they can write about.
 Let them freely share and copy off of each other with the understanding that they should be willing to write about anything on their list.
 Most importantly, students should write short compositions (250 -500 words) more than one time a week.
 Ideas come most easily if students actually spend more time writing.

-If you are still stuck with having students write to prompts.
-Let every class member get a chance to create prompts.
+If you are still stuck with having students write to prompts, let every class member get a chance to create prompts.
 Encourage student to be imaginative, keep the topics clean, but don’t worry about keeping them positive – after all the literature they will be reading is not the most cheerful stuff.
 Offer a mixture of different ones for each assignment.
 Don’t forget that there is an inherent problem in writing for adolescents; it’s called self-esteem.
 Revealing personal exposés are interesting to read, and embarrassing to write.
 It is often this self-protection of the ego that prevents students from writing on prompts that are advertised as “letting the writer draw on their own experience.”
-They really do not want anyone to know about particular incidences.
+They really do not want anyone to know about particular incidents.

 Finally, avoid the ten worst writing prompts.
 Don’t ask students to write about: